segmentio/segment-docs/src/guides/how-to-guides/set-up-notifications-alerts.md

 Connections Alerting allows Segment users to receive in-app, email, and Slack notifications related to the performance and throughput of an event-streaming connection.

-> info "Connections Alerting is currently in beta"
+> info "Connections Alerting is in beta"
-> This means that the Connections Alerting feature is in active development, and some functionality may change before it becomes generally available.
+> The Connections Alerting feature is in active development, and some functionality may change before it becomes generally available.
 During the beta, Connections Alerting supports event-streaming connections: [event streaming sources](/docs/connections/sources/#event-streams-sources) and [cloud-mode destinations](/docs/connections/destinations/#event-streams-destinations).

 Connections Alerting allows you to create two different alerts:
 - **Source volume alerts**: These alerts notify you if your source ingests an abnormally small or large amount of data.
 For example, if you set a change percentage of 4%, you would be notified when your source ingests less than 96% or more than 104% of the typical event volume.